-per volt, a quate considerable value when the meter is used to test, say, a H.T. battery of 120 volts rated to deliver 3 or 4 milliamps.
-This type of instrument is also useless for testing the output battery eliminators, as the voltage drop when the current taken is greater than the ·liminator is rated to deliver.
-A good voltmeter of the moving-coil type will have a resistance of about 1,000 ohms per volt, and will therefore only consume 1 of a milliamp, per volt, or 1 nilliamp, for an instrument reading 100 volts.
+per volt, a quite considerable value when the meter is used to test, say, a H.T. battery of 120 volts rated to deliver 3 or 4 milliamps.
+This type of instrument is also useless for testing the output of batterv eliminators, as the voltage will drop the when current taken is greater than the eliminator is rated to deliver.
+A good voltmeter of the moving-coil type will have a resistance of about 1,000 ohms per volt, and will therefore only consume . r of a milliamp. per volt, or I n.illiamp. for an instrument reading 100 volts.
 A voltmeter has to be joined in parallel (or across) the source to be measured.
 (See also Meter.)

-Fig. 471.-A simple form of Control in conjunction with the L.F. transformer.
+FIG. 471 .- A simple form of Control in conjunction with the L.F. transformer.

-VOLUME CONTROL. - Unless vour loudspeaker gives forth the same tone on either soft or loud signals, then overloading remedies for overloading-one is to increase the handling capabilities of the valve by applying more H.T., and the other is to cut down the signal strength.
+VOLUME CONTROL. - Unless your loudspeaker gives forth the same tone on either soft or loud sigremedies for overloading-one is to increase the handling capabilities of the valve by applying more H.T., and the other is to cut down the signal strength.

-number of receivers H.T. have the reaction control labelled "Volume Control," but this is not strictly cor-A volume control should be able to cut down the strength of any signal, but the reaction control can only build up the strength of ceived signals, and cannot cut down below the original strength received by the PLATE detec-GRID Fig. 473.tor.
-Potentio-There meter used instead of the grid leak in a R.C. amare several different forms of volume control, but there phiner.
-G.B .are very few which do not possess some fault.
+А number of receivers have the reaction control labelled "Volume Control," but this is not strictly cor-A volume control rect. should be able to cut down the strength of any signal, but the reaction control can only build up the strength of recannot cut down below the original strength received by the d etec-GRID tor.
+There are several differceived signals, and ent forms of volume control, but there G.B.are very few which do not possess some fault.
 However, it should be a simple matter to decide upon which type of control will suit your particular receiver.

 The Transformer.
 In conjunction with the ordinary type of low-frequency transformer there are two possible arrangements.
-These shown in Figs. 471 and 472.
+These аге shown in Figs. 471 and 472.
 In Fig. 471 is shown a variable resistance shunted across the primary of the transformer, and the value of the resistance should be chosen so that when "all in" it does not have too great an effect upon the reproduction quality.
 Of course, when the transformer is a high-class component the presence of an external resistance across either primary or secondary will materially affect the response curve and the reproduction will be affected.
 In some cases, particularly in the cheap transformer line, the reproduction may be improved owing to the flattening of the curve.
 The value of the resistance in Fig. 471 should be about 100,000 ohms-not more.